maheshmolkapuram9/Staff-connect/README.md

   -- Implemented accessibility features: Proper labeling, keyboard navigation, and live region updates -- Provided user feedback on submission status
   -- confirmation pop-up of succesful sumbission Provided user feedback on submission status

+- To-Do List Page has been built
+  -- Reusuable Add To-do form has been built [title(required), status (optional)] -- Responsive To-Do table is built (Title, Status, Edit, Delete) -- can Edit a To-Do
+  -- can Delete a To-do
+  -- pop-ups with information gives best User experience